prostomarkeloff/vkwave/readme.md

 ## Community

-VKWave is a young project.
+VKWave is young project.

-If you want to create addon for VKWave (like `fsm` for bots or something like that) you should name your project like that: `vkwave-bots-fsm`.
+If you want to create an addon for VKWave (like `fsm` for bots) you should name your project like that: `vkwave-bots-fsm`.